HaydenA0/Rust_RHShell_PP/README.md

 and memory leaks everwhere.
 I want to build a shell now, so I will be focusing on the application side.

+Note : This is now on pause, I need to learn Rust syntax and features then understand it's philosophy, after that I will comeback